siberia-dev-sui/-iExec-proyect-blockchain/docs/DEVELOPMENT_PLAN.md

 ### Step 7.3: Prepare for Demo Call

 - Test flow one more time
-- Have test wallet ready with Mumbai MATIC
+- Have test wallet ready with Arbitrum Sepolia ETH
 - Prepare to explain architecture
 - Have ARCHITECTURE.md open for reference